nobl9/terraform-provider-nobl9/docs/resources/alert_method_webhook.md

 ->**NOTE** For details on how to use Webhook message templates, check to [Nobl9 documentation](https://docs.nobl9.com/Alert_Methods/webhook#creating-webhook-custom-templates-through-yaml).

-For more details, refer to [Webhook alerts configuration | Nobl9 documentation](https://docs.nobl9.com/Alert_Methods/webhook).
+For more details, refer to [Webhook Alert Method | Nobl9 Documentation](https://docs.nobl9.com/Alert_Methods/webhook).

 ## Example Usage